Dynamic Test-Time Augmentation via Differentiable Functions: Related Work

-Deep neural networks are known to be vulnerable to image distortions, which often occur in the real world.
-These image distortions have been studied in several works. \cite{diamond2021dirty} showed that defects such as noise and blur in real-world sensors cause performance degradation in image recognition networks. \cite{pei2018does} investigated that haze reduces the accuracy of image classification and experimented that the dehaze method for human visibility is not effective in improving image classification performance. \cite{8889765} empirically studied real-world image degradation problems for nine kinds of degraded images—hazy, motion-blurred, fish-eye, underwater, low resolution, salt-and-peppered, white Gaussian noise, Gaussian-blurred, and out-of-focus.

-Various datasets have been proposed to evaluate the robustness of deep neural networks. \cite{stylized-IN} made a style-transformed dataset to demonstrate that deep neural networks recognize objects by their texture rather than their shape. \cite{IN-C} proposed 19 algorithmically generated corruption datasets in five levels, belonging to four categories: noise, blur, weather, and digital.
-They showed that deep neural networks trained on a clean dataset decrease accuracy on these corruption datasets.
-In addition, they introduced the dataset of naturally occurring adversarial examples in the real world~\cite{IN-A}, and the dataset containing distribution shifts that occur in the real world, such as image style, image blurriness, geographic location, camera operation, and more~\cite{IN-R}.
-In this paper, we evaluate our method on these datasets.
+DNNs are known to be vulnerable to image distortions, which often occur in the real world.
+These image distortions have been studied in several works.
+Diamond~\etal~\cite{diamond2021dirty} showed that defects such as noise and blur in real-world sensors degrade performance in image recognition networks.
+Pei~\etal~\cite{pei2018does} found that haze reduces the accuracy of image classification and experimented that the dehaze method for human visibility does not effectively improve image classification performance.
+Pei~\etal~\cite{8889765} empirically studied real-world image degradation problems for nine kinds of degraded images:-— hazy, motion-blurred, fish-eye, underwater, low resolution, salt-and-peppered, white Gaussian noise, Gaussian-blurred, and out-of-focus.
+Various datasets have been proposed to evaluate the robustness of DNNs.
+Geirhos~\etal~\cite{stylized-IN} made a style-transformed dataset to demonstrate that DNNs recognize objects by their texture rather than their shape.
+Hendrycks and Dietterich~\cite{IN-C} proposed 19 algorithmically generated corruption datasets in five levels, belonging to four categories: noise, blur, weather, and digital.
+They showed that DNNs trained on a clean dataset have lower accuracy on these corruption datasets.
+In addition, they introduced a dataset of naturally occurring adversarial examples in the real world~\cite{IN-A} and a dataset containing distribution shifts that occur in the real world, such as image style, image blurriness, geographic location, camera operation, and more~\cite{IN-R}.
+In this study, we evaluate our method on these datasets.